 I wanted to stand with him, and I knew I wanted to help him.

-So upon returning home, I shared my experiences with my husband, and we decided that we would partner with these adult orphans.
+So, upon returning home, I shared my experiences with my husband, and we decided that we would partner with these adult orphans.
 We pray for them and maintain regular contact with Clementine.
 We have begun living a simpler lifestyle and started saving to send Bosco to the university so that he may have a future, a career, a wife, and a family.

-I pray that God will bless us, so we may provide for Bosco and his siblings as they work to improve their circumstances by going to college.
+I pray that God will bless us so we may provide for Bosco and his siblings as they work to improve their circumstances by going to college.

 As a mother, I know that is what I would want for my child.

 I would have never had this opportunity had I not been obedient to God’s call to “Go!”
-It seems to me that we have relegated missions’ trips to the youth or those special individuals that God has “called out.”
-However, we all have a command from Christ in the Great Commission to “go into all nations.”
+It seems to me that we have relegated mission trips to the youth or those special individuals that God has “called out.”